AutoShow Dash Integration

 [00:20:00.01] - Rion Gull Yep.
 Okay, so now with that said, did you have anything else to say about like Ryan's video here?

-[00:20:07.14] - Anthony Campolo Yeah, I was just pulling it up as an example because you were mentioning it because I was on his, his stream and so I've all the videos that I've done, terms like guest spots and stuff, I've created show notes and put them on my website right now.
-So like this is the one for Ryan Carniato.
-This is also when I was using an older model, this one I was using Claude and now I usually use a one chatgpt because it follows the instructions better if you tell it like I want a chapter every like five to ten minutes.
-Because if you look at this like this is a lot more chapters than is in mine.
-But that's partly because I was using Claude and the newer kind of like reasoning models, they're, they're better at following instructions.
-So if you can really specifically say I want the chapters to be this long, it'll actually like write out like 20 chapters for yours.
-Claude will kind of just write as many as it can and then I'll tell it to do like twice as many.
+[00:20:07.14] - Anthony Campolo Yeah, I was just pulling it up as an example because you were mentioning it, because I was on his stream.
+And so all the videos that I've done in terms of guest spots and stuff, I've created show notes and put them on my website right now.
+So this is the one for Ryan Carniato.
+This is also when I was using an older model.
+This is when I was using Claude, and now I usually use o1 ChatGPT because it follows the instructions better if you tell it, like, I want a chapter every five to ten minutes.
+Because if you look at this, this is a lot more chapters than is in mine, but that's partly because I was using Claude and the newer kind of reasoning models, they're better at following instructions.
+So if you can really specifically say I want the chapters to be this long, it'll actually write out like 20 chapters for you.
+Claude will kind of just write as many as it can, and then I'll tell it to do like twice as many.
 So this is partly what you're seeing here.
-This is kind of an older iteration of the tool and if we go to a newer video like this one, the chapters you see here, they're like actually every six minutes.
+This is kind of an older iteration of the tool, and if we go to a newer video like this one, the chapters you see here, they're actually every six minutes.

 [00:21:37.27] - Anthony Campolo Yep.